Viessmann boiler fault codes — what they mean and what to do

 Take out an ongoing Smart Plan boiler module and you're sorted when the next code appears.
 Parts and labour are included up to your cover limit.

 Cover is modular, so you only pick what you want — don't pay for what you don't use.
 Boiler cover runs up to £500 per year if your boiler's under 7 years old, or up to £200 if it's older.
-A £95 call-out fee applies.
+A £95 call-out fee applies in defined cases.

 We've looked after over 15,000 customers, we've been trading since 2014, and we're rated on Trustpilot.
-When a fault code won't budge, we'll come and fix it for you.
+When a fault code won't budge, we'll get an engineer out to you.

 Viessmann fault code FAQs